 Northern Bishops Missions have taken place in Sheffield in 2015, Blackburn in 2016 and Durham in 2017.
-The ecumenical Moving Mountains Mission took place across Cumbria in March 2018, the mission to the Diocese of Newcastle in September 2018.
-The next mission weekend will take place from 7 - 10 March 2019 in the Diocese of Liverpool, followed by Southwell & Nottingham from 12 - 15 September 2019 and York from Thursday 12 to Sunday 15 March 2020.
+The ecumenical Moving Mountains Mission took place across Cumbria in March 2018 and the mission to the Diocese of Newcastle in September 2018.
+The next mission weekend will take place from 7 – 10 March 2019 in the Diocese of Liverpool, followed by Southwell & Nottingham from 12 - 15 September 2019 and York from Thursday 12 to Sunday 15 March 2020.